727800350/note/cs/scheme.md

 or with the result of a particular expression.
 Instead, **the types of variables and expressions are only known in general at run time**

+All names belong to a single unified namespace**, and the variables that these names identify can hold any kind of Scheme value, including procedure values.

 **all values in Scheme – carry their type with them**.
 In other words, every value "knows," at runtime, what kind of value it is, a number, a string, a list, whatever.